wjwarren/expr/README.md

 =======

 See the file [COPYING](expr/blob/master/COPYING) for copyright info.
-Send questions and bug reports to Darius Bacon <darius@wry.me>.
+Send questions and bug reports to Joseph Booker <joe@neoturbine.net>.
+Most of this library is originally by Darius Bacon <darius@wry.me>.